 If ever you happen to be at Salvador, don’t forget to catch the nonstop partying and dancing that happens all throughout the city.
 The most awaited part of the Salvador Carnival is the parade of over 200 dance troupes and the stages that move around the city, organized by the Blocos with Trio Eletricos.

-The Brazil Carnival at Sao Paulo
+The Sao Paulo Carnival

 The Sao Paulo Carnival is considered as the more affordable option to the Rio Carnival.
 If you find the Rio Brazil Carnival too expensive or if you ever run out of tickets, Sao Paulo is the best alternative since you will get the same type of energy and excitement when it comes to dancing and samba music.